My name is Paul Christiansen and this is my website.

 Have I been successful in our discovery efforts?

-Few individual investors have $2.5 million to replicate the performance of the EGS Model Portfolio going forward.
+Few individual investors have more than $3 million to replicate the performance of the EGS Model Portfolio going forward.

 However, a portfolio is a collection of individual stocks (almost always limited to 25-stocks in the EGS Model Portfolil) and it is the collective performance of those individual stocks that generate the performance of a portfolio.